JimMcL/measuring-mimicry/LinearMorphometrics/README.md

----
-title: "Linear morphometrics to estimate mimetic accuracy"
+# Linear morphometrics to estimate mimetic accuracy
-output: html_document
----

 This directory contains R scripts and data to use linear morphometrics to